 Coloring along the edges

-In all of the pictures that have highly bright (particularly overexposed) parts, there is a trace amount of a fringing that looks like purple or blue, and in some of the pictures, it is fairly prominent.
-Canon definitely has to get this sorted up as soon as possible.
+In all of the pictures with highly bright (particularly overexposed) parts, there is a trace amount of fringing that looks like purple or blue, and in some of the images, it is pretty prominent.
+Canon has to get this sorted up as soon as possible.

 Turning out highlights and showing the dynamic range

-The SD450, much like every other tiny camera with a small sensor, has certain issues when photographing situations with a high contrast and a very broad dynamic range.
+The SD450, like every other tiny camera with a small sensor, has specific issues when photographing situations with high contrast and an extended dynamic range.

-To Canon’s credit, the exposure system seems to do an excellent job of retaining highlight detail most of the time, and the default contrast is not as high as on some competitor models, which means more fine tonal detail is preserved.
-Although it is no worse than its competitors (this is more of a sensor issue than anything else), it is still a credit to Canon that it is able to do so.
+To Canon’s credit, the exposure system seems to do an excellent job of retaining highlight detail most of the time.
+The default contrast is not as high as on some competitor models, meaning more fine tonal detail is preserved.
+Although it is no worse than its competitors (this is more of a sensor issue than anything else), it is still a credit to Canon tSo although do so.

-Be aware, however, that there are situations in which the contrast between the darkest and brightest sections of an image indicates that there is something hidden in the scene.
+Be aware, however, that there are situations where the contrast between the darkest and brightest sections of an image indicates something hidden in the scene.

 It would take a bold manufacturer in this day and age to make even a cheap model without a fundamental movie mode, and the ability to record movies is becoming an increasingly significant component of the purchasing decision for cameras of this sort.

-The largest movie size that the SD450 is capable of recording is 640 by 480 pixels, which is sufficient to fit the majority of television screens when played back at 30 frames per second.
+The largest movie size that the SD450 can record is 640 by 480 pixels, which is sufficient to fit most television screens when played back at 30 frames per second.
 This feature is now standard on cameras of this sort.
-Additionally, it provides the option of shooting at a lower frame rate as well as a smaller size.
-The ‘high frame rate’ mode can record videos with a resolution of 320 by 240 pixels at a rate of 60 frames per second.
+Additionally, it allows shooting at a lower frame rate and smaller size.
+For example, the ‘high frame rate mode can record videos with a 320 by 240 pixels resolution at 60 frames per second.

-The videos have a high overall quality, being extremely fluid and displaying very few (if any) compression artifacts.
-The only significant issue is that the exposure system is occasionally unable to keep up with the quick changes in scene brightness.
+The videos have a high overall quality, being extrFor example, they are fluid and display very few (if any) compression artifacts.
+The only significant issue is that the exposure system occasionally cannot keep up with the quick changes in scene brightness.

-The AVI files are rather enormous; while using the highest quality level (640×480 at 30 frames per second), you will need just under 2 MB of storage space per second.
-Because of this, if you plan to shoot a lot of movies, you will need to get some large and quick SD cards.
+The AVI files are enormous; using the highest quality level (640×480 at 30 frames per second), you will need just under 2 MB of storage space per second.
+Because of this, if you photo a love, you will need to get some large and quick SD cards.

 • 5.0 million effective pixels